 About the EMT Textbook

-The primary textbook for the EMT Boot Camp is: Navigate 2 Advantage Access for Emergency Care Transportation of the Sick and Injured.
+The primary textbook for the EMT Boot Camp is: Emergency Care and Transportation of the Sick and Injured Digital Advantage Package, Twelfth Edition.
 Published by the American Academy of Orthopaedic Surgeons (AAOS), this textbook provides the fundamental knowledge of the emergency medical services (EMS) system, safety and well-being of the emergency medical technician (EMT), medical and legal, and ethical issues to the provision of emergency care.
 Each chapter covers National EMS Education Standard Competencies.

 Chapters Covered on Day 2 Include:

 - Chapter 5: Medical Terminology

 EMT Textbook Chapter 5—Medical Terminology: Summary

 Chapter five focuses on the important medical terms used in communications with emergency medical services (EMS) and other medical professionals.
 This includes an in-depth study of relevant root words, abbreviations, acronyms, symbols, prefixes, and suffixes.

 After completing this coursework, you will be proficient in all relevant medical terms used in written and verbal communication with EMS colleagues and other healthcare professionals.
 You will understand the purpose of medical terminology, identify its components, and define an unknown medical term based on an understanding of its components.
 You will also be familiar with the error-prone medical abbreviations and acronyms.
 Common direction, movement, and position terms are also covered in this chapter.

 Chapter six covers the fundamentals of human anatomy and the function of all human systems as they apply to the practice of EMS.
 It teaches students to identify the anatomy and physiology of all human systems, including skeletal, musculoskeletal, respiratory, circulatory, nervous, digestive, lymphatic, and more.